JohnPaulPamintuan/JohnPaulPamintuan/README.md

 -------------------------------------------------
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my career
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...